Miyuranga305/B1-JWT-authentication-Spring-Security-MySQL/README.md

 Tool Integration for Development: Utilize IntelliJ IDEA for efficient development and debugging, and Postman for testing API endpoints and JWT token validation.

 Additional Security Layers: Enhance security with HTTPS to encrypt communication, CSRF protection to prevent cross-site request forgery attacks, and rate limiting to mitigate against brute-force and DoS attacks.

+1. **JWT Token Generation**: Users authenticate using their username and password stored in MySQL.
+Upon successful authentication, a JWT token is generated.

+2. **Role-based Access**: There are three roles: ADMIN, MANAGER, and USER.
+   - ADMIN and MANAGER roles have access to endpoints `/log` and `/search`.
+   - USER role is limited to accessing only `/log`.

+3. **MySQL Integration**: User credentials are stored in a MySQL database, ensuring secure storage and retrieval during authentication.